fdev31/osmg/tickets.rst

 :created: 2021-06-06T14:54:52
 :priority: 0

--When a player is idle , give to other player a minigame or a question about the idle player -Then show the result in a funny manner
+- When a player is idle , give to other player a minigame or a question about the idle player
+- Then show the result in a funny manner

 --------------------------------------------------------------------------------